LYRA-Block-Lattice/Lyra-Core/Docker/README.md

 ```

-# Hosting mainnet node and testnet node in the same docker
+# Hosting dualnet

-After normal setup above, you may want host dual node for Lyra network.
+After normal setup above, you may want host both testnet and mainnet nodes in the same docker for Lyra network.
 ```
 # create a self-signed certificate if not done already
 mkdir ~/.lyra